Experts at Providing Audio Forensics & Video Forensic Services

 Work with our experienced audio and video analysts

-It seems we are all on camera these days, thanks to surveillance video, smartphones, dashboard cameras, police body cams and more.
-They are unbiased witnesses, collecting a wealth of evidence.
+It seems we are all on camera these days thanks to surveillance video, smartphones, dashboard cameras, police body cams, and more.
+They serve as a powerful source of evidence, capturing critical moments from a wide range of perspectives.
 But they don’t always tell a clear story.
-Technical issues, odd angles, motion blur – all these and more can obscure vital details.
+Technical issues, odd angles, motion blur — all these and more can obscure vital details.
 This is where the expert investigators at Digital Forensics Corp. come in.
-They have the tools and talent to clarify and enhance the details of photographic, audio and video evidence.
+We combine specialized forensic tools with experienced analysts to clarify and interpret the details of photographic, audio, and video evidence.

 ENHANCE IMAGES